 Our lawyers are active in pro bono work in the San Francisco Bay Area.
 MLA participates in the Law Firm Pro Bono Challenge, and represents clients in a variety of pro bono matters, including landlord tenant, family law, estate planning, and non-profit counseling, particularly in the areas of corporate and labor and employment law.
 Attorneys in the San Francisco office also handle many different types of cases on a pro bono basis, which include prisoners' rights, death penalty appeals, political amnesty, and migrant farm workers' rights.

-Our attorneys are also are active in various committees of the State Bar of California, the American Bar Association, and the Bar Association of San Francisco.
-MLA also supports its community in other ways, such as through underwriting support for the Legal Aid Society, Equal Rights Advocates, Legal Services for Children, Project Open Hand, Larkin Street Youth Center, San Francisco AIDS Foundation, Marin AIDS Project, St. Anthony's Mission, and Glide Memorial Methodist Church.
+Our attorneys are also active in various committees of the State Bar of California, the American Bar Association, and the Bar Association of San Francisco.
+MLA also supports its community in other ways, such as through underwriting support for the Legal Aid Society, Equal Rights Advocates, Legal Services for Children, Project Open Hand, Larkin Street Youth Center, San Francisco AIDS Foundation, Marin AIDS Project, St. Anthony's Mission, Chinatown YMCA and Glide Memorial Methodist Church.

 From San Francisco International Airport